ProDigresser/project-1/README.md

   - If there are no local mines, select each unchecked adjacent cell and go to 1.
 2. Add number of mines to the cell and stop.

-At the beginning of each run of the algorithm the function selects the local cells in case they are called later -
+At the beginning of each run of the algorithm, the function selects the local cells in case they are called later -

 ```javascript
       const cellTop = document.getElementById(idTop)